ostovall/seattle-parks-map/README.md

 ## 📍 Project Overview

-This project was built to help Seattle residents and visitors explore local parks based on neighborhood and park type.
+This project was built to help Seattle residents and visitors explore local parks based on neighborhood and park location.
 The application fetches real-time data from a public API and generates an interactive map using Python.

 The final output is a user-friendly HTML file (`seattle_parks_map.html`) where users can:

 - View Seattle parks clustered on a map
-- Hover or click to see the park name, type, and neighborhood
+- Hover or click to see the park and neighborhood, and more info if it is included in API.
-- Filter visually by exploring different locations in the city
+- Filter visually by clicking on neighborhoods in the city

 ---